Vexator Canadiensis tokens: Modern Studies

 A modern catalog on Canadian colonial tokens recognizes three distinct varieties of the vexator tokens, including variants issued in either copper or brass.
 Additional variants, including two distinct uniface examples, have since appeared.

 McLachlan's landmark article on the vexators has been re-examined in more recent times, calling into question their supposed relation to Blacksmith tokens, whether they were issued in the 1830s as McLachlan thought, and even whether they were intended to circulate at all.
 Numismatist Wayne Jacobs re-examined the history and studies on the vexator tokens in a 1996 article, and proposed that the vexators were in fact meant as a "lodge pass" for members of The Brotherhood of Hunters, and were never intended for circulation, but to identify a member of the lodge.

 X-ray fluorescence have found that two of the vexator varieties are identical in their elemental composition, suggesting that they were made at the same time or at least came from the same stock of copper blanks.

-The total number of vexator tokens available to modern collectors has been estimated to be between 300-400.
+The total number of vexator tokens available to modern collectors has been estimated to be between 300 and 400.